 If your goal is to slowly build up to a running speed, then you’re probably going to want to create your own training program that involves your treadmill.
 Some brands will offer those programs for you, such as the NordicTrack T Series Treadmill.

 The more features, of course, the higher the price.
 However, there is a difference between overpriced treadmills and treadmills with added functions.
 I tried my best to avoid overpriced treadmills in my list.

 Again, you’re going to want to evaluate your fitness goals in order to decide which speed range will be ok for you.
 If you want to build up to a running speed, you’re going to want a treadmill that has an option for higher speeds.
 The Sunny Health & Fitness Folding T4400 Treadmill goes up to 9 mph.

 Lower speed ranges will be for those who only expect some walking indoors.
 The Aceshin Electric Treadmill goes up to 6 mph.
 In my experience, you’ll definitely be walking briskly with that speed.

 In general, though, I would prefer a wider speed range so that you can change your mind whenever you want.
 However, if you’re looking to save some hundred bucks, lower ranges can be great as well.

 The weight capacity of your treadmill is an important thing to consider.
 This will determine the flimsiness or the sturdiness of your treadmill.
-Most treadmills will be able to handle up to 220 pounds like the MaxKare Folding Treadmill.
+Most treadmills will be able to handle up to 220 pounds.

 If you are bordering on the maximum weight capacity, though, you might want to look for a treadmill that has a higher weight capacity.
 This will ensure your safety on the treadmill and will prevent any damage.